eltonpgoncalves/cli/README.md

 ```

-> Note that --help (or -help) global flag is automatically used and displays help message.
+> Note that: --help (or -help, help, -h) global flag is automatically used and displays help message.

 ### Second approach